-ATV trail riding is one of the nation’s most popular recreational activities.
-The industry is growing faster than the rate of the overall U.S. economy, so now is the time to break in.
-Owning and operating a trail course requires a great deal of planning, but the good news is that you don’t need a lot of money to get started, as long as you have access to a beautiful piece of land.
-All it takes is a fleet of well-maintained off-road vehicles and a solid understanding of the natural world.
-You will also need to buy ATV riding gear for your guests, so they can get through the wilderness safely.
+The ATV trail riding is a renowned recreational activity in the United States.
+The business is growing faster than the growth rate of the entire US economy, therefore, it is the best time to enter the market.
+A trail course is a very planning-intensive enterprise but it’s good news that you don’t need to invest a lot of money, as long as you have a beautiful piece of land.
+All you need is a set of decent all-terrain vehicles and some understanding of the wildlife.
+Additionally, you will need to buy ATV riding clothes for your guests which will protect them in the forest.

 But what about the trail itself?
 You will need to create a specific course for the park to create a unique riding experience.
 This will show your guests where to go, so they don’t get lost.
 It will also preserve the land by limiting your guests to designated areas.
 Use these tips to build the ultimate ATV riding trail.